pivotal/docs-tap/install-general.md

 1. You may now proceed with installing TAP via **[Installing Part II: Profiles](install.md)**.

-## <a id='udpate-tkg-tce-tanzu-cli'></a>Instructions for updating Tanzu CLI that was previously installed for TKG/TCE
+## <a id='udpate-tkg-tce-tanzu-cli'></a>Instructions for updating Tanzu CLI that was previously installed for Tanzu Kubernetes Grid and Tanzu Community Edition

-If you'd like to maintain the Tanzu CLI core and plugins you installed previously for interacting with TKG or TCE, you only need to update/add the TAP-specific plugins as follows:
+If you'd like to maintain the Tanzu CLI core and plugins you installed previously for interacting with Tanzu Kubernetes Grid or Tanzu Community Edition, you only need to update/add the TAP-specific plugins as follows:

 1. Create a directory named `tanzu` by running:
     ```console